 Arts Center (BA PAC) Foundation in her home town of Oklahoma.
 The mission

 of the BA PAC Foundation is to bring the world of visual and performing

 arts to Broken Arrow.
-Chenoweth will join the luncheon by satellite to
+Chenoweth will be represented by Jane Jayroe Gamble

 "In harmony with Annie Oakley's tradition of cherishing families

 and helping others, proceeds through membership in The Annie Oakley Society

 are combined to fund the renovation of the children's area of the Museum,"